opencaesar/opencaesar.github.io/_posts/2023-09-02-Two-Unsatisfiable-Metaclasses-In-SysML-v2.md

 ![RequirementUsage](http://www.plantuml.com/plantuml/png/VP31IWGn38RlVOemdlVW2opBYbuLnTjUOkTtjpAJZaagWlhkZbI7eQB7VFdeHxCpP_Ko3c70evDdqdGyEVL94Jrb2U4MpsMUHeZV6nz1cytxbYwoc2kdRnYQkKhNCHPLICG_qZxd0IoNhvF2x2lvYrHnPRIhEySKcbhTrF0AN86zA4BOuyGlAUkCjzGTP6Bb4Gxj5gVzUbMjF3mX-isFJ-S7eRUP6jneUUQZg_6_BhZqpnHzs47wCWwV)

 The situation with metaclass `RequirementUsage` closely parallels that of metaclass `CaseUsage` above.
 The issue is that  the property `RequirementUsage::subjectParameter` subsets `Behavior::parameter` without `RequirementUsage` subclassing `Behavior`.
 The fix is also to switch the subsetting from `Behavior::parameter` to `Step::parameter` since `Step` is a transitive supertype of metaclass `RequirementUsage`.
-Again, another simple oversight that can hard to detect but easy to fix.
+Again, another simple oversight that can be hard to detect but easy to fix.

 ## Conclusion